 So grab some tees and plenty of balls as we walk through (in no particular order) the best golf resorts in the country for families.

 Kiawah Island, South Carolina

 Kiawah Island has to be one of the most idyllic settings of any golf resort in the country.
 Situated on a private, barrier island off the coast of South Carolina, Kiawah Island Golf Resort boasts five championship courses, including the world-renown and difficult Ocean Course.
 The resort offers private and group clinics for every golfer in the family.
-It even has a family tee program, where you can golf together from the family tees at four of the five courses; kids (17 and under) play for free with a paying adult; the Ocean Course is not included.
+It even has a family tee program, where you can golf together from the family tees at four of the five courses.
+Kids (17 and under) play for free with a paying adult; the Ocean Course is not included.
 The Sanctuary is the seaside hotel on the property and the epitome of southern hospitality.
 The resort also has luxurious villas and homes to rent.
-The list of family-friendly activities is endless: swimming, tennis, biking, canoeing, kayaking, stand-up paddle boarding, nature hikes (say “hi” to the resident alligator, Charlie), and the Kamp Kiawah kids’ club, just to name a few.
-For a full review of the resort, click here.
+The list of family-friendly activities is endless: swimming, tennis, biking, canoeing, kayaking, stand-up paddleboarding, nature hikes (say “hi” to the resident alligator, Charlie), and the Kamp Kiawah kids’ club, just to name a few.

 Consider booking your vacation rental from Tripbound.
 As a KidTripster fan, you get an extra 10% off when you reserve through this link.

 Please know that we love its properties so much that KidTripster has decided to partner with Tripbound as an affiliate.
 That means if you use our link to book, we get some coffee money from them.
 There’s no additional cost to you.
 Just wanted you to know!